Gilroy Halloween party homicide victim ID’d; 1 arrested

 GILROY, Calif.
 (KRON) — A teenager who was shot to death at a Gilroy City Council member’s Halloween party over the weekend was identified Monday.

 Four victims, all teenagers, were shot in the party crowd, police said.
-One victim died, and family members identified him as Michael Daniel Zuniga Macias, 19, of Gilroy.
+One victim died at the scene, and family members identified him as Michael Daniel Zuniga Macias, 18, of Gilroy.

 The quadruple shooting broke out at the home of City Council member Rebeca Armendariz on the 400 block of Las Animas Avenue at 12:55 a.m.
 Saturday.

-The other victims who were shot at the councilwoman’s house suffered life-threatening injuries and they remain hospitalized.
+Two other victims suffered life-threatening injuries and remain hospitalized.
+The fourth victim was released from the hospital.

 The Gilroy/Morgan Hill Regional SWAT team served a search warrant at a house on the 7100 block of Church Street Saturday afternoon, and officers arrested one person in connection to the homicide.